Lay Zhang: 2012–2014: Debut with Exo

-Zhang debuted as a K-pop idol under the stage name "Lay", which he stated SM Entertainment gave him because there is a character named Huaze Lei who "is talented and likes music quite a bit" in the Taiwanese drama Meteor Garden.
-He was first unveiled as one of the four Chinese members of Exo in a teaser video titled "Phoenix" in January 2012.

-Following the release of the singles "What Is Love" and "History" in 2012, he and the other eleven members held their pre-debut showcase in Seoul Olympic Stadium on 31 March 2012, as well as a second showcase and press conference at the Great Hall of the Beijing University of International Business and Economics.
-The group debuted on 8 April 2012 with the single "Mama", and Exo-M's first performance in China was publicly televised at the 12th Yinyue Fengyun Bang Awards.
+Zhang debuted as a member of Exo under the stage name 'Lay', which he explained was inspired by the character Huaze Lei from Meteor Garden.
+Zhang was revealed as one of the four Chinese members of Exo through a teaser video in January 2012.
+After the release of Exo's singles What Is Love and History, the group held a pre-debut showcase at Seoul Olympic Stadium on March 31, 2012, as well as a second showcase and press conference at the Great Hall of the Beijing University of International Business and Economics.
+The group debuted on April 8, 2012, with the single "Mama", and Exo-M's first performance in China was publicly televised at the 12th Yinyue Fengyun Bang Awards.

 In December 2012, Zhang was featured in SM Entertainment's project dance group SM the Performance alongside fellow Exo member Kai and labelmates Yunho, Eunhyuk, Donghae, Minho and Taemin.
-On 29 December, the group performed their single "Spectrum", which was released the following day, at the 2012 SBS Gayo Daejeon.
-As Exo attained domestic stardom, their studio album XOXO became the first to sell more than one million copies in South Korea in 12 years.
+On December 29, the group performed their single "Spectrum", which was released the following day, at the 2011 SBS Gayo Daejeon.

-Additionally, their 2014 EP Overdose entered US Billboard 200 chart.

 Early in 2014, Zhang composed and performed the song "I'm Lay" for his solo performance during Exo's first headlining concert tour, The Lost Planet.
 Later that year, he performed another self-composed song, "I'm Coming", on a special year-end television program on Hunan TV.
 Zhang also composed the song "Promise" on the repackaged edition of Exo's second studio album, Love Me Right, and wrote the lyrics for the Chinese version of the song.